humleflue/interview-assignment/README.md

 ## Preface
 I know that I have done a lot more than what the assignment suggested.
 I only did this to challenge myself because I found the assignment fun and entertaining.
 Also, I have made a node api in the past, which I used here as a template.
 I have tried to minimize the fluff though, and hopefully the **Reviewing my code** section will clear up, where to find the important parts :)

-I have also tagged all parts, which are relevant to the assignment with `IA:` in the comments.
+I have used the tag `IA:` in the comments in the code, to mark the parts of the code, which are directly related to the assignment.

 ## Setup
 To be able to run the program you need to do the following: